dopefishh/praatalign/README.md

 your language and note that the indentation must stay the same.

 ### Version history
+* 0.06 - 2014-04-25 - conversion to editor scripts. non-interactive has work to
+  do
 * 0.05 - 2014-04-03 - better readme and functional program for linux
 * 0.04 - 2014-04-03 - pronounciation variants implemented
 * 0.03 - 2014-03-31 - aligner works, praat imlementation needs work